divbloxjs/dx-db-sync/README.md

 #### Optional settings
 Each entity must have a property called "options".
 The value of this field must be an object containing additional options for the entity.
+The default options are:
-A default option is "enforceLockingConstraints", which tells the Divblox database sync operation to add a column "lastUpdated" to the relevant database table.
+- "enforceLockingConstraints", which tells the Divblox database sync operation to add a column "lastUpdated" to the relevant database table.
 This column is used to apply and manage locking constraints when trying to update the relevant table.
+- "isAuditEnabled", which tells divbloxjs whether or not to audit interactions with this entity

 Additional options can be added here if you want to implement your own functionality on your Divblox data model.